alphashack/graphdat-sdk-python/README.md

 ```
 pip install graphdat
 ```
-but we support easy_install and python setup.py install as well
+but we support easy_install as well

 ### How to integrate Graphdat with your application